pasqal-io/emulators/docs/advanced/errors.md

 # An explanation of the sources of error in TDVP

-Emu-MPS uses the 2-site time-dependent variational principle ([TDVP](https://tensornetwork.org/mps/algorithms/timeevo/tdvp.html)) to compute the time evolution of the qubit registers.
-Briefly, the algorithm repeatedly computes the time-evolution for 2 neighbouring qubits while truncating the resulting MPS to keep the state small.
-It does this by
+EMU-MPS uses a 2nd order 2-site time-dependent variational principle to compute the time evolution of the qubit registers ([see here](tdvp.md)).

-- evolving qubit 1 and 2 forwards in time by $dt/2$
-- evolving qubit 2 backwards by $dt/2$
-- evolving qubit 2 and 3 forwards in time by $dt/2$

-...

-- evolving qubit $n-1$ and $n$ forward in time by $dt$
-- evolving qubit $n-1$ backwards in time by $dt/2$
-- evolving qubit $n-2$ and $n-1$ forward in time by $dt/2$

-...

-- evolving qubit 1 and 2 forwards in time by $dt/2$

-The fact that we sweep left-right and the right-left with timesteps of $dt/2$ makes this a second-order TDVP.
-As described in the page linked above, there are four sources of error inherent in this algorithm.
+There are four sources of error inherent in this algorithm ([see here](https://tensornetwork.org/mps/algorithms/timeevo/tdvp.html))

 - effective description of long-range terms in the Hamiltonian
 - looping over pairs of qubits